Majd-Ba/Majd-function/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of accelerometerpackage is to  analyze sequential accelerometer data which is composed of a x, y and z axis (i.e., three values for each time point.
+The goal of accelerometerpackage is to  analyze sequential accelerometer data which is composed of a x, y and z axis (i.e., three values for each time point).
 The data is a subset of one participants accelerometer data collected for one week at 100Hz.

 # Here is a step by step code to generate the required plot